-At least one Counselor must stay until every Scout has been picked u, however everyone must be in a group of three at minimum - two adults to one Scout or two Scouts to one adult.
-Under no circumstances is an adult ever alone with an individual Scout (unless they are the parent or guardian of that Scout) At least one Counselor must stay either with another Counselor or with another adult, for the sake of safety.
+At least one Counselor must stay until every Scout has been picked up, however everyone must be in a group of three at minimum - two adults to one Scout or two Scouts to one adult.
+Under no circumstances is an adult ever alone with an individual Scout (unless they are the parent or guardian of that Scout).
+At least one Counselor must stay either with another Counselor or with another adult to meet our youth protection standards.
 We know our Counselors have gone through a background check; it is inappropriate to leave a Scout with an adult who has not undergone a background check, such as a parent or guardian of another child.
 This is true of every meeting, program, and activity.